KBeshkov/KBeshkov.github.io/assets/ref2.md

+Beshkov, Kosio 2024.
+"A Relative Homology Theory of Representation in Neural Networks." *arXiv Preprint arXiv:2502.01360*

 Beshkov, Kosio, and Gaute T Einevoll.
 2024.
 “A Rank Decomposition for the Topological Classification of Neural Representations.” *arXiv Preprint arXiv:2404.19710*.